lightstep/cloud-native-observability/08 - telemetry-roi.md

 ever, but getting less value from every dollar we spend.
 It's not just the bias towards resource telemetry that causes this, it's everything we've touched on throughout each chapter.
-The implementation wall of improving data quality, the maintenence burden of creating and maintaining dashboards and queries, the morale and communication overhead of inconsistent or unclear alerts and reliability metrics, etcetera and so forth.
+The implementation wall of improving data quality, the maintenance burden of creating and maintaining dashboards and queries, the morale and communication overhead of inconsistent or unclear alerts and reliability metrics, etcetera and so forth.